 - review and advise on standards of conduct for those in positions of trust and on education, training and outreach programs for clergy, staff, educators and others, as well as safe environment programs for children

-J. Thomas Manger, Montgomery County police chief.
+J. Thomas Manger, U.S. Capitol Police Chief.
+Former Montgomery County, Maryland Police Chief.
 He joined law enforcement in 1977 and served for 27 years with the Fairfax County (Virginia) Police Department, eventually rising to the rank of chief of police in 1998.
 In 2004, he was appointed chief of police for Montgomery County (Maryland).
 Chief Manger has received numerous awards throughout his career, including the Silver Medal of Valor and is widely recognized for his commitment to high ethical standards for policing and enacting new policies to increase departmental accountability.

 Michael Nugent, Chairman of the Board of Rubber Research Elastomerics, Inc. He is retired international representative for the International Brotherhood of Electrical Workers (IBEW).
 He is a parishioner at Holy Trinity parish in Georgetown, married and the father of two.